mahendramisal/Cloud-AWS-related-Errors-Resolutions/README.md

 # AWS-Errors-Resolutions
 Collection of AWS cloud issues faced in real production environments, along with their root causes and practical solutions.

 Amazon Web Services offers highly scalable and reliable cloud services.
-However, in complex enterprise setups, engineers often face issues related to IAM, networking, scaling, security, and service limits.
+However, in complex enterprise setups, we often face issues related to IAM, networking, scaling, security, and service limits.
 Below are some commonly encountered AWS errors and how to resolve them.

 # (1) "AccessDenied: User is not authorized to perform this action"